 Class actions are single lawsuits filed by one or a few people on behalf of a larger group.
 In the case of Wright hips, hundreds of people filed their own individual lawsuits.
 Most of these were combined in either the federal MDL in Atlanta or in the state JCCP in Los Angeles.

-Studies and reports to federal regulators have found many Wright hip implants failed sooner or more often than expected.
+Studies and reports to federal regulators have found that many Wright hip implants failed sooner or more often than expected.

 A review of 92 patients who received Wright Conserve hips between 2005 and 2010 found that nearly 1 in every 5 patients needed revision surgery to correct problems with the devices.
 The average time between receiving a Wright hip replacement and requiring corrective surgery was just 4 1/2 years.